This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 8) PUT BABY STRAIGHT UNDER THE SHOWER OR IN THE BATH

-If you hate using a thousands disposable wipes like me, then get most of the poop out with a couple of wipes, then put your baby straight under the shower or in the bath.
+If you hate using a thousands disposable wipes like me, then get most of the poop out with a couple of wipes, then put your baby straight under the shower or in the bath (or in the sea if you are with baby at the beach).
 Though I would recommend the shower, so the poop goes straight down the drain …

 I personally use cloth wipes most of the times.
 But, to be honest, I wouldn’t even dare using cloth wipes when dealing with a diaper blowout … 🙂

 Obviously, if you are outside, this is not an option.
 Just make sure to always have quite a lot of wipes with you in the diaper bag!

 9) HAVE A DIAPER PAIL THAT SEALS ODORS IN